bfmartin/fvwm-config-on-openbsd/README.md

 * Clean, low-clutter desktop.

-* Information displays in the lower right corner (xclock, xload, and the FVWM pager).
+* Information displays in the lower right corner (xclock, xload, battery status, and the FVWM pager).

 * Icons for minimised windows in the lower left corner.